Photo credit: Jessica Davis Photography

-We’ve briefly touched on the basics of diamond buying, and the selection of your gem will depend on the combination of the four Cs as well as your budget.
-Once you’ve narrowed down how much you want to spend, it’s time to get to the fun part – choosing the style and design of your ring.
+We’ve briefly touched on the basics of diamond buying, and the selection of your gem will depend on the combination of the four C's as well as your budget.
+Once you’ve narrowed down how much you want to spend, it’s time to get to the fun part – choosing the style and design of your ring!

 You might opt to work with a designer to create your own ring, or you can browse a designer’s selection for the perfect piece.
-Some ring designs, like a solitaire diamond, are timeless and will always be in style.
+Some ring designs, like a solitaire setting, are timeless and will always be in style.
 Other styles are trendier, like marquise-shaped or oval diamond rings.
 We’ve rounded up some of the most popular diamond engagement ring styles for 2019 that we’ve seen so far:

 For example, you might choose from a 1920s-inspired art deco ring or a floral-style ring that’s reminiscent of the 1900s.
 Just look to Miley Cyrus’s art nouveau engagement ring if you need further proof that antique diamond rings are a must-have in 2019.

 Antique-style diamond engagement rings feature intricate patterns and designs, both in the layout of the diamonds and the intricate settings.
 They also were typically cut by hand, which means each one is unique and one of a kind.